smwhite/Old-Graphics-Code/PA4/readme.txt

 cd build
 cp ../makefile .
 make
-./Tutorial file.obj     - where file.obj is the object file to be loaded
+./Tutorial file.obj     - where file.obj is the object file to be loaded object file should be located in PA4